Improved issue update (+post real-life project information).

 - The Wiki we use for documentation, but is harder to have a conversation on.
 It is also cumbersome to embed screenshots (have to save, upload a file and then edit again to link to the file?)

 - Issues tend to become the defacto point of discussion but as mentioned they get rather long, and cluttered.

 I am not saying any of these modules is broken, just that whenever we hit a request that needs some thought and discussion, there is no clear venue within Redmine to host that discussion, and no definitive way to link a bunch of resulting new issues to that discussion once the path forward is agreed.

-#5 Updated by Oshyan Greene almost 8 years ago
+#5 Updated by Oshyan Greene about 8 years ago